-To conserve natural and manmade resources + + + This Policy is not over and above the Core Strategy in terms of SEA objectives and would only lead to small scale development in line with Policy H2 within the Core Strategy.
-This can be measured on a case by case basis. - Overall commentary and any cumulative effects In terms of v d supply to und erstand their environmental impact t will be measured on a
+To conserve natural + + + This Policy is not over and -

+and manmade - - - above the Core Strategy in

+resources terms of SEA objectives and

+would only lead to small scale

+development in line with Policy

+H2 within the Core Strategy.

+This can be measured on a

+case by case basis.

+Overall commentary and any cumulative In terms of v case by cas d supply to und erstand their environmental impact will be measured on a

+effects 0 00313.